richardluong127/liri-node-app/README.md

 # liri-node-app

 This app will allow users to access various information from different databases using node command line arguments.
+Here's how to use it:

+1. Open liri.js in terminal.
+2. Run the following command (without the brackets):

+node .\liri.js [input which action you'd like liri to perform] [input your specific parameter]

+Here are some things liri can do:

 Search upcoming concert venue information for a specific artist. node .\liri.js concert-this [insert name of artist]